-Maharashtra: 5-storey building collapses in Raigad; over 70 feared trapped
+Maharashtra: 17 hurt after 5-storey building collapses in Raigad; over 70 feared trapped

-Raigad, Aug 24: Several feared trapped after a 5-storey-building collapsed in Maharashtra's Raigad on Monday.
-Rescue operations underway.
+Raigad, Aug 24: Seventeen persons were injured after a five-storeyed residential building collapsed in Maharashtra's Raigad district on Monday, police said.

-According to ANI, a building collapse has been reported in Mahad of Raigad district and people are reported trapped.
-Teams of National Disaster Response Force (NDRF) have reached the spot for rescue operations.
+Around 70 people are feared trapped in the debris after the building, which was around 10 years old, collapsed at Kajalpura in Mahad tehsil around 7 pm, an official said.

 Death toll in south Mumbai building collapse rises to 9